-- There was a reduction in births in England from late 2016 onwards.
-The ages applying to start school in September 2021 were born between September 2016 and August 2017.
+There has been a reduction in births in England from late 2016 onwards which generally leads to a drop in the number of children coming into primary school.
+The ages applying to start school in September 2022 were born between September 2017 and August 2018.

-- A number of local authorities advised during the collection process that a larger than usual number of applications were submitted late.
-The application deadline was during the winter pandemic period and therefore extra pressures on parents and carers may have impacted on them submitting their application on time.
+During the 2021 collection process, a number of local authorities advised that a larger than usual number of applications were submitted late, which means they were not counted in that year’s collection.
+The application deadline was during the winter pandemic period and, therefore, extra pressures on parents and carers may have impacted on them submitting their application on time.
+There might also have been other factors reducing the number of applications for that year (for example, an increase in parents choosing to home school).

-The proportion of primary applicants receiving an offer of their first choice school has increased to 91.8% - up from 90.2% in 2020.
-The data suggests that, in general, where local authorities have had drops in applications, this has enabled them to make a higher proportion of first preference offers.
+The proportion of primary applicants receiving an offer of their first choice school has increased slightly to 92.2% - up from 91.8% in 2021.

-The proportion of applicants who received an offer of any of their preferred primary schools also increased, to 98.4% in 2021 (from 97.8%).
+The proportion of applicants who received an offer of any of their preferred primary schools was unchanged compared to 2021 at 98.4%, with 9,000 applicants not receiving an offer of one of their preferred schools.

 A timeseries of key results from 2014 are provided in the following table.